 -

-Pro ÄŤtenáře Fora nabĂzĂme k prolistovánĂ kompletnĂ archiv ÄŤĂsel ve formátu PDF.
+Pro ÄŤtenáře FORUM nabĂzĂme k prolistovánĂ kompletnĂ archiv ÄŤĂsel ve formátu PDF.
 TěšĂme se na Vaše podnÄ›ty pro dalšà tĂ©mata našeho ÄŤasopisu.